 The game was later ported in Japan to the Sega Saturn (on Feburary 14, 1997), the Sony PlayStation (on May 21, 2001), and the Sega Dreamcast (on June 21, 2001).
 Both the PS1 and Dreamcast versions were ported by Altron.
 The PS1 version received an overseas release in 2003, released by Mud Duck in North America and by Midas in Europe.

 Players are given a variety of block combinations (which can have multiple block types) that they can rotate and place on the field.
-To clear the playfield, players must either:
+To clear the playfield, they must either:

-- Clear groups by surrounding and enclosing areas with stone blocks.
-For this purpose, the sides of the playfield count as stone blocks although they are not removed.
+- Clear groups of non-Stone blocks by surrounding and enclosing areas with Stone blocks (which may include the bottom and sides of the playfield).

 Blocks can come in small (1x1) or large (1x2 or 2x1) variants.

-- Mummy (Both) - Cannot be used to enclose areas.
-Cannot be cleared in groups if there is not a Jewel or Golden Casket block in the same clear.
+- Mummy (Both) - Cannot be used to enclose areas, and are generally removed by being enclosed in groups (although they cannot be cleared in groups if there are no Jewel or Golden Casket blocks in the same group).